frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/holiday-list.md

 **Holiday List is a list which contains the dates of holidays.**

 Most organizations have a standard Holiday List for their employees.
-Some even have different holiday lists based on the different Locations or Departments.
+However, some of them may have different holiday lists based on the different Locations or Departments.
 In ERPNext, you can configure multiple Holiday Lists and assign them to your employees based on your requirement.

 To access Holiday List, go to: